Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Lionsberg Co-Creators.md

 	- Agreed to join Lionsberg Critical Path team, working with Jordan and Massive Wiki team on core technological infrastructure
 - 5. George Orbelian
 	- Invited by: Jordan
-	- Introduced to Jordan by: Klaus
+	- Introduced to Jordan by: Kaitlin Archambault and Jamaica Stevens
 	- Working with Jordan on [[Case Study - Precision Measurement, Living Systems Data, and Regenerative Insurance]]
 - Cycle Completed March 4, 2024
 - Cycle Time - 1 Day